This policy sets for the student discrimination complaint process.

 For questions about this policy, please contact the Office of Affirmative Action and Equal Opportunity at 541-346-3123

-Temporary changes enacted by the University President on January 12, 2018.
+Temporary changes enacted by the University President on January 12, 2018 and extended on July 13, 2018.

 Technical revisions enacted by the University Secretary on September 2, 2015.